AK-279/GCData/Codebook.md

 - Adjusted the names of colums for readability
 - Combining datasets
 - Taking only measurements on mean and standard deviation
-- Creating a econd independednt data set with the average of each variable for each activity and each subject.
+- Creating a second independednt tidy data set with the average of each variable for each activity and each subject.
 - Saving the new data set to the local system